dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 - Support default branches through git when a custom branch is not specified
 - Don't download logs for skipped steps
 - API Gateway is no longer flooded with errors due to IDE blindly polling dead Develop pod
-- Fix creating user license through admin interface
+- Fix user license creation via admin interface
-- Fix longhorn datadog tagp
-- Set k8s:enableServiceLinks to false for new run and develop pods
 - Adjusted addition of global .gitignore

 #### Internal

-- Add user feature flag for command_line_abstraction and fetch in /whoami
 - Filter our ResourceWarning error from Datadog
 - add log filter to wsgi.py
 - Remove Rollbar from codebase
 - Add UI Logs to Datadog
-- lower develop session timeout from 6 hours to 3 hours
+- Lower develop session timeout from 6 hours to 3 hours
 - Upgrade to Webpack 5 and bundle Angularjs

 ## dbt Cloud v1.1.22 (March 17, 2021)